 They are the specialized form extensions from the cell body with functions to receive information from various cells and carry that information back to the cell body.
 Thus dendrites are often known as processes.

 There are basically three different types of glial cells that function to provide the neutrons with metabolism and mechanical supports.
 These cells are:

-- Astrocytes: They are the collective ‘star’ shaped glial cells in the nervous system which performs various functions from biochemical supporting of the endothelial cells to repair and scan the process of the brain and the spinal cord during injuries.
+- Astrocytes: They are star shaped glial cells of the nervous system which performs various functions from biochemical supporting of the endothelial cells to repair and scan the process of the brain and the spinal cord during injuries.

 - Microglia: They comprises of about 10 to 15 percent of all the cells in the brain which acts as the resistance cell.
 Their foremost role is to act as an immune defense and helps in clearing out the dead and dying cells.
 In the process, they also produce small molecules called cytokines that act as a catalyst in helping the immune system.